Nonclassical behavior of moving relativistic unstable particles: Discussion and Conclusions

 One more observation.
-Note that from properties of the relativistic expression ${\cal P}_{p}(t)$ it follows that the number of unstable particles which are able to survive up to times $t$ later than the transition time $T$ is much greater then one would expect performing suitable estimations using ${\cal P}_{0}(t/\gamma)$ (see results presented in panels A of Figs (\ref{f1}), (\ref{f3}) and (\ref{f4})) and that the decay process at times $t > T$ is significantly slower than it results from the properties of ${\cal P}_{0}(t/\gamma)$.
+Note that from properties of the relativistic expression ${\cal P}_{p}(t)$ it follows that within the considered theory the number of unstable particles which are able to survive up to times $t$ longer than the transition time $T$ is much greater then one would expect performing suitable estimations using ${\cal P}_{0}(t/\gamma)$ (see results presented in panels A of Figs (\ref{f1}), (\ref{f3}) and (\ref{f4})) and that the decay process at times $t > T$ is significantly slower than it results from the properties of ${\cal P}_{0}(t/\gamma)$.
 These properties seem to be important when one analyzes some accelerator experiments with unstable particles of high energies or results of observations of some astrophysical and cosmological process: In many astrophysical processes an extremely huge numbers of unstable particles are created and they all are moving with relativistic velocities.
-These numbers are so huge that many of them may survive up to times $t \sim T$ or even to much later times $t \gg T$.
+These numbers are so huge that many of them may survive up to times $t \sim T$ or even to much longer times $t \gg T$.
 So, taking into account results presented in panels A of the above mentioned Figures one can conclude that at asymptotically late times $t > T$ much more unstable particles may be found undecayed than an observer from Earth expects considering the classical relation (\ref{a-p=a-0}).

+All the above conclusions following from the results presented in Figs (\ref{f1}) --- (\ref{f3}) are the consequence of the form of the amplitude $a_{p}(t)$ derived in \cite{stefanovich, shirkov} and briefly described in Sec.
+2. The question is if this amplitude reflects correctly real properties of the moving unstable quantum objects (particles) and thus if the possible effects predicted using this $a_{p}(t)$ and described in this Section can occur: Only the suitable experiments can decide about this.
 The problem is that all known tests of the relation (\ref{a-p=a-0}) were performed for times $t \sim \tau_{0}$ (where $\tau_{0}$ is the lifetime) (see, eg. \cite{muon1,muon2}).
-In the light of the results presented in this paper and of the above discussion one concludes that the problem of the fundamental importance is to examine how the relativistic dilation really works in quantum decay processes of moving relativistic particles for very long times: From times longer than a few lifetimes up to times later than the cross--over time $T$.
-Only this kind of an experiment can decide how time dilation being classical physics relation is manifested in the quantum decay processes.\\ \\ \\
+In the light of the results presented in this paper and of the above discussion one concludes that the problem of the fundamental importance is to examine how the relativistic dilation really works in quantum decay processes of moving relativistic particles for very long times: From times longer than a few lifetimes up to times longer than the cross--over time $T$.
+Only this kind of an experiment can decide how time dilation being classical physics relation is manifested in the quantum decay processes of relativistic particles.